tylerbakke/MarkupPy/README.md

 ### Automated Release Process

-Alternatively, you can use the GitHub Actions workflow for automated releases:
+The project uses GitHub Actions for automated releases.
+There are two ways to trigger a release:

+#### Automatic Release on Version Bump

 1. Update the version number in both:
    - `MarkupPy/markup.py` (update `__version__` and `__date__`)